-Company has Risk Management Policy to the Company.
+Company has a Risk Management Policy.
 The risks are identified and mitigation plan for the risks are also drawn and action is taken.

-29. PARTICULARS OF EMPLOYEES PURSUANT TO SECTION 134(3) OF THE COMPANIES ACT, 2013.
+29. PARTICULARS OF EMPLOYEES PURSUANT TO SECTION 134 (3) OF THE COMPANIES ACT, 2013

-The particulars of employees to be furnished as per Section 134(3) of the Companies Act, 2013, read with the Companies Appointment and Remuneration of Managerial Personnel 2014, are Nil.
+The particulars of employees to be furnished as per Section 134(3) of the Companies Act, 2013, read with the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are Nil.